 The ASUS Q-Connector allows you to connect or disconnect chassis front panel cables in one easy step.
 This unique adapter eliminates the trouble of plugging in one cable at a time, making connection quick and error-free.
-See pages 2-36 for details.
+See page 2-36 for details.

-ASUS I CD Poster
+ASUS LCD Poster

 The LCD Poster displays actual boot error messages instead of codes that other debug cards show.
 This unique feature allows you to easily find out which devices fail during the boot process, eliminating guesswork and allowing you to solve the problem immediately.
+See page 2-23 for details